-The Company files a consolidated federal income tax return with its life insurance subsidiaries, with the exclusion of Vantis and PIANY.
+The Company files a consolidated federal income tax return with its life insurance subsidiaries.

 REINSURANCE In the normal course of business, the Company seeks to limit its exposure to loss on any single insured and to recover a portion of benefits paid by ceding reinsurance to other insurance enterprises or reinsurers under excess coverage and coinsurance contracts.
 The Company has set its retention limit for acceptance of risk on life insurance policies at various levels up to \$7,500 for single life and \$10,000 for joint lives.